What is a Registered Quarantine Place (RQP)?

 Are RQPs audited or inspected?

-When you first apply to become an RQP, you will need to satisfy Biosecurity Tasmania that you meet the conditions necessary to become an RQP.
-Once you are an RQP, you will be inspected or audited annually to ensure you still meet those conditions.
+When you first apply to become an RQP, you will be audited to ensure you meet Biosecurity Tasmania's conditions necessary to become an RQP.
+Once you are an RQP, you will be inspected or audited annually to ensure you continue to meet those conditions.
 Biosecurity Tasmania will also carry out random audits if or as they are needed.
-Obviously, any enterprise found to be not meeting the conditions will, if the breach is minor, be required to correct the problem.
+Any enterprise found to be not meeting the conditions will, if the breach is minor, be required to correct the problem.
 If the problem is more serious or if there are ongoing minor problems, Biosecurity Tasmania can revoke or amend your RQP status.

 How to become an RQP

-There are specific criteria that you must meet to become an RQP.
-The standards you will need to meet will be determined by the type of item you are importing.
-There are ten (10) different categories for RQP registration and, within each of those categories, the conditions that have to be met to gain RQP status may vary, depending on the nature, scale etc of your enterprise.
-But, in general terms, the standards that must be met include, but are not restricted to:
+There are specific criteria that must be met to become an RQP.
+The standards you need to meet will be determined by the type of goods you are importing.
+There are ten (10) different categories of RQP registration and, within each of those categories, the requirements vary depending on the nature and scale of your enterprise.
+The requirements that must be met include, but are not restricted to:

 Specific requirements will apply depending on the proposed imports and biosecurity relevant to your premise.
-If you can meet the requirements outlined in the relevant RQP Criteria, you should then contact Biosecurity Tasmania to discuss your particular circumstances.
+If you can meet the requirements outlined in the relevant RQP Category's criteria, you should then contact Biosecurity Tasmania to discuss your particular circumstances.

 Apply by submitting your completed application form and Operations Manual, making sure you address the biosecurity issues covered in your discussions with Biosecurity Tasmania.